-While COVID-19 materially impacted the use and delivery of the services and facilities in this area, not all were equally affected.
+While COVID-19 materially impacted the use and delivery the services and facilities in this area, not all were equally affected.

 - There were decreases in utilisation of the Zoo and ZEALANDIA because of closures under Level 4 and 3.
 To encourage people to return to these facilities and the city, entry was free until the end of June for the Zoo and until 19 July for ZEALANDIA (the end of the school holidays). - There were increases in the casual use of parks and open spaces by residents and an increase in the understanding of our biodiversity and bird life.
-Council supported this with social media campaigns and changes to some road speed limits to keep people safe.
+Council supported this with social media campaigns and changes to some road speed limits to keep people safe. - Organised volunteering activity was put on hold during Alert Levels 4 and 3.

-to these facilities and the city, entry was free until the end of June for the Zoo and until 19 July for ZEALANDIA

-- Organised volunteering activity was put on hold during Alert Levels 4 and 3.
 Council worked closely with the sector providing support and assistance. - Essential water systems and services remained operational during the lockdown. - The major repair of the Mt Albert pipe was delayed, with workers from Germany needing to quarantine before starting the repair.
-More about this can be found on the Wellington Water website7 and in the article at the end of this chapter. - · Recycling collection services were suspended under Alert Level 4 and 3, but kerbside rubbish collection continued. - Southern Landfill site activities were stopped during Alert Level 4 - except for the essential services, municipal solid waste and sewage sludge.
+More about this can be found on the Wellington Water website and in the article at the end of this chapter. - Recycling collection services were suspended under Alert Level 4 and 3, but kerbside rubbish collection continued. - Southern Landfill site activities were stopped during Alert Level 4 except for the essential services, municipal solid waste and sewage sludge.
 The landfill was reopened to all account customers at Level 3, and to all customers at Level 2.